 I like to prep a big batch of bananas at once as it lasts for months and it means I always have frozen bananas on hand when I need them.
 One of my freezer drawers is dedicated solely to frozen bananas.

 Having thinner slices like this also makes it much easier to add the banana slices to recipes.
 It is much easier to blend or process a thinner slice of frozen banana than it is to blend a thick chunk or even a whole banana.
 Even the high speed blenders would struggle a bit with thicker chunks of bananas.

 Although it does take longer to slice your bananas, it makes things so much faster and easier to add frozen banana slices to your blender when it’s time to make the recipe.

 Once they are frozen it doesn’t matter if the slices touch each other.
 If you want to avoid waste you can use reusable non stick oven mats in your freezer, and you can store the frozen banana in reusable freezer bags.
-I’ve ordered myself some reusable freezer bags too and you can also buy them in the store by clicking here.
+I’ve ordered myself some reusable freezer bags too.

 If you don’t have time to slice all your bananas, a good alternative is to peel the banana and freeze it whole.

 The advantages of this method is that it saves you time slicing the bananas, and you don’t have the problem of removing the peel from the banana.

 The disadvantages are that you won’t be able to use the banana straight away in your recipe.
 You’ll have to wait for the banana to thaw for at least 5 minutes and it is difficult to speed up this process.